znegva/znegva.github.io/_posts/2018-01-30-android-theme-in-cordova.md

 ### Step 4

-To use our new theme with the datepickers provided by [Cordoava-plugin-datepicker](https://github.com/VitaliiBlagodir/cordova-plugin-datepicker) we need to explicitly set the `androidTheme`-option to `0` to tell the date-picker-plugin to use the Android theme used by `MainActivity`!
+To use our new theme with the date-pickers provided by [Cordova-plugin-datepicker](https://github.com/VitaliiBlagodir/cordova-plugin-datepicker) we need to explicitly set the `androidTheme`-option to `0` to tell the date-picker-plugin to use the Android theme used by `MainActivity`!